kajpawl/flaskBlogApp/README.md

 ## REST API Endpoints

-The API implemented in the architecture supports the following endpoints:
+The API is implemented in the REST architecture.
+All "non-GET" routes require authentication through JWT (received through `login` endpoint).
+The API supports the following endpoints:

 ### Posts
 - Get all posts: